mparker2/mparker_phd_thesis/introduction/text.md

 \label{ssec:what_is_a_g4}

 The genome is often referred to as the "blueprint" for life.
 This metaphor suggests a static set of instructions, which simply encodes data and does not change its form.
 In reality, however, chromosomes are highly dynamic structures which are able to undergo various covalent modifications to the DNA and proteins, as well as change topologies on a global and local scale [@Misteli2007].
 At the global level, changes in how the chromatin is packed result in the closing off or opening up of specific regions, changing the level of transcription of the genes contained within them.
 Genes and regulatory sequences which are far apart in sequence space can be brought together through looping to allow co-regulation [@Feuerborn2015].
 At the smaller scale, the DNA itself is able to fold into a number of different shapes, including various types of duplex, triplex, and quadruplex.
-Examples include B-DNA (the classic double helix), A-DNA (duplex), R-loops (three stranded) [@Roberts1992; @Korzheva2000], i-motifs (quadruplex) [@Gehring1993; @Tua2000; @Zeraati2018] and G-Quadruplexes [@Gellert1962; @Sen1988; @Sundquist1989; @Hansel2016].
+Examples include B-DNA (the classic double helix), A-DNA (duplex), R-loops (three stre) [@Roberts1992; @Korzheva2000], i-motifs (quadruplex) [@Gehring1993; @Tua2000; @Zeraati2018] and G-Quadruplexes [@Gellert1962; @Sen1988; @Sundquist1989; @Hansel2016].
 These structures have different relative stabilities depending on the conditions of their local environment, e.g. the local concentration of solutes, complementary RNAs, or stabilising proteins, the level of molecular crowding, or the intracellular pH [@Gehring1993; @Schultze1999; @Gaynutdinov2008; Rajendran2010; @Heddi2011; @Zhou2016].
 Furthermore, some structures form only in DNA containing specific sequence attributes, such as high GC content [@Huppert2005].
 Whilst non-B forms of DNA have been known to form *in vitro* for some time, it is only recently that evidence of their formation *in vivo*, and their effects on biological systems, has begun to accumulate.

 One of the more well studied non-B DNA/RNA forms is the G-Quadruplex (G4), a guanine rich, four stranded DNA helix.
 The properties of guanine which allow G4s to form were first hinted at by German chemist Ivar Bang in 1910, more than four decades before Watson, Crick and Franklin deduced the structure of the double helix.
 Bang noted that guanosine nucleotides in concentrations of around 25 mg/ml will form a viscous gel [@Bang1910].
 It was not until 1962, however, that Gellert et al. were able to use the technique of X-ray diffraction to identify the interactions which caused this property.
 They noted that guanine monomers were able to interact to form square, planar quartets, which then stacked to form a helical structure [@Gellert1962].